Philip Metcalfe

-The Metcalfe family were from Yorkshire of the Catholic faith and Royalists during the Civil war.
+The Metcalfe family were from Yorkshire of the Catholic faith and Royalists during the English Civil War.

 Family and early life

 He was born in London on 29 August 1733 and christened in Much Hadham in Hertfordshire on 14 December 1733, second son of Roger Metcalfe (Note: English Jacobite James Radclyffe, 3rd Earl of Derwentwater body was taken to Metcalfe house who then embalmed it, Metcalfe remove the heart and preserved it.)
 (1680 – 5 January 1744–5), a surgeon of Brownlow Street (Note: Named after Sir John Brownlow of St Giles in the Fields.) now Betterton Street, Drury Lane, London and Jemima Astley (born on 3 August 1703).

 Metcalfe was named after his grandfather Sir Philip Astley (1667–1739), 2nd Baronet of Hill Morton.
 Jemima Metcalfe married afterwards to Henry Groome (Note: Born to Thomas Groome the younger, a tailor and a freeholder.
 Groome was christened in Gunthorpe, Norfolk on 4 November 1713 and died aged 77 years old.
 Groome was buried in St Michael Bassishaw, City of London on 11 May 1789.
 The marriage took place on 28 May 1745 in St Benet's, Paul's Wharf.
 Groome owned an estate in Hindolveston, Norfolk, estate left by Henry's elder brother, John Groome (died in 1782) of Melton Constable.), a limen-draper of St Paul's, Covent Garden and who was also the Keeper of the Guildhall and a member of the Worshipful Company of Musicians.

-Mectalfe is said to have been the apprentice of Robert Jones (died in 1774), a wine merchant and East India Company director who became a member of Parliament for Huntingdon from 1754 to 1774.
-According to English painter and diarist Joseph Farington, Jones wanted Meltcalfe to marry Ann Jones (1747–1832), his only daughter and sole heir, she was still a minor when she chose instead to marry with a Marriage license a British officer, James Whorwood Adeane (1740-1802) at Marylebone on 5 March 1763.
+Metcalfe is said to have been the apprentice of Robert Jones (died in 1774), a wine merchant and East India Company director who became a member of Parliament for Huntingdon from 1754 to 1774.
+According to English painter and diarist Joseph Farington, Jones wanted Metcalfe to marry Ann Jones (1747–1832), his only daughter and sole heir, she was still a minor when she chose instead to marry with a Marriage license a British officer, James Whorwood Adeane (1740-1802) at Marylebone on 5 March 1763.
 Through his brother Christopher, Metcalfe became involved with the Three Mills venture in 1759.
 From partner, Metcalfe will eventually become the head of the Three Mills distillery.